Leviathan and Behemoth — What were they? (Dinosaurs)

 How were the last vestiges of these beasts killed off on land?
 By humans as populations increased, just as big, threatening animals (lions, tigers, bears, pachyderms, etc.) have been wiped out of populated areas today.
 Let’s not underestimate the capabilities of our more primitive ancestors.
 Where did the “slay the dragon” myth come from?
 Likely real-life accounts where warriors literally went out and slayed the colossal dinosaur, in some cases fire-breathing ones.

 I obviously didn’t live in the distant past so I’m just honestly speculating based on biblical and extra-biblical data.
-It’s an alternative perspective to the typical one where people automatically assume that people and dinosaurs never existed together just because some college professor or National Geographic told them.
-Don’t get me wrong because I appreciate higher learning and National Geographic and even subscribe to that mag, but that doesn’t mean I foolishly buy everything they put forth as absolute fact.
+It’s an alternative perspective to the typical one where people automatically assume that people and dinosaurs never existed together just because some godless college professor or National Geographic told them.
+Don’t get me wrong because I appreciate higher learning and National Geographic and even subscribe to the mag, but that doesn’t mean I foolishly buy everything they put forth as absolute fact.

 For important details on young Earth creationism vs. old Earth creationism see this outstanding article by David Reagan: The Beginning and the Ending (David explains light from distant stars reaching us, offers details about carbon dating, etc. )